BuberryWorldwide/hoang-an-poetry/2007/21-11-2007-creative-property-of-the-people-or-the-government?.md

 ---
-title: "Creative Property Of The People Or The Government?"
+author: Unknown
+categories: Poetry
 date: 21/11/2007
-categories: Poetry
 layout: post
+title: Creative Property Of The People Or The Government?
 ---

 **Creative Property Of The People Or The Government?**